 Delivering cost of living relief is our number one priority as a government.
-From 1 July 2024, every taxpayer got a tax cut, and every household getting $300 in power bill relief.
+We’ve delivered tax cuts to every taxpayer, energy bill relief to every household and cheaper child care for 8,000 local families.
 And we’ve got wages moving again so that Australians earn more and keep more of what they earn.

 Our cost-of-living tax cuts are about rewarding hard working Australians.